steem-third-party/cosgrove/README.md

   * `$verify <account> [chain]` - check `account` association with Discord users (`chain` default `steem`)
 * **Up Voting**
   * `$upvote [url]` - upvote from cosgrove; empty or `^` to upvote last steemit link
+  * The ability for each discord channel to have its own upvote weight, as well as have a default.
+Upvote voting weight can be:
+    * `dynamic` - uses the bot's current voting recharge percent as the upvote percent.
+    * `upvote_rules` - uses channel specific rules.
+    * `100.00 %` - can be any valid voting percentage.
+    * `disable_comment_voting` - only posts can get votes.
+  * `CommentJob` for creating automated replies.
+  * Callback `on_success_upvote_job` which can be used to, for example, reply to the post after being upvoted.
+  * Market data now uses Bittrex instead of Poloniex.
+  * `operators` to keep track of steem accounts that can do things like block upvotes (by blockchain mute).

 ## Installation